Blog

 If you have concerns about volunteers participating in overlapping studies, work with a partner who uses a registry that tracks volunteers and their participation in trials, including the date of the last dose of a study drug.
 This information will help establish a sufficient wash-out period, during which the participant receives no active medication.
 Such registries are confidential and established through fingerprinting, and they enhance patient safety as well as facilitate data integrity.

-When you need volunteers for your study, look beyond the CRO’s ability to recruit large cohorts of volunteers; examine its track record of complete study delivery, including the expertise of its medical directors and project management capabilities.
-The right partner can also provide guidance on protocol development and study design to maximize your clinical data output, and rapidly deliver data and insights quickly to move you to the next milestone.
+Look beyond the CRO’s ability to recruit large cohorts of volunteers and examine its track record of complete study delivery, including the expertise of its team of medical directors and project managers, as well as other capabilities.
+The right partner can also guide protocol development and study design to maximize your clinical data output, and rapidly deliver data and insights quickly to move you to the next milestone.

-When you are looking for a partner who is dedicated to Phase I trials and early development, rely on Quotient Sciences.
-With a proven track record that spans more than 30 years, we offer numerous resources to drive the success of your program:
+When you are looking for a partner who is dedicated to Phase I trials and early development, choose Quotient Sciences.

-To find out more about our clinical pharmacology capabilities, click here or get in touch with us today.
+To find out more about our clinical pharmacology capabilities, get in touch with us today.